People & Research

 Member - UCSF Benioff Center for Microbiome Medicine (BCMM)

-Affiliate Faculty - UCSF Institute for Global Health Sciences
+Affiliate Faculty - UCSF Institute for Global Health Sciences (IGHS)

 Summary

-The Dean Lab research involves in vitro and integrated bioinformatic approaches along with studies of human populations to address chlamydial pathogenesis and host-pathogen interactions, including bacterial genomics, host immune responses, antimicrobial resistance and multi-omics analyses of microbiomes.
+The Dean Lab research involves in vitro and integrated bioinformatic approaches along with studies of human populations to address host-pathogen interactions, including bacterial genomics, host immune responses, antimicrobial resistance and multi-omics analyses of microbiomes.
 Disease protection and pathogenesis related to the obligate intracellular bacterium Chlamydia trachomatis are a key focus.
 The Dean lab also studies the evolution of zoonotic chlamydial species.
 The Lab’s international research involves the epidemiology and molecular epidemiology of and risk factors for trachoma and sexually transmitted disease populations in Nepal, India, Ecuador, Thailand, Vietnam and Fiji.
 In addition, her group collaborates with Bay Area biotech start-ups to develop vaccines and rapid inexpensive point-of-care diagnostics for C. trachomatis and Neisseria gonorrhoeae for global deployment.
 Professor Dean has a track record of over 34 years of uninterrupted R01 funding from the National Institutes of Health in addition to grants from the U.S. Centers for Disease Control, World Health Organization and the National Science Foundation.
 She is a Fellow of the American Academy of Microbiology and has mentored over 170 national and international undergraduate, graduate and medical students, and postdoctoral fellows who have gone on to university professorships and positions at institutes of health and centers for disease control throughout the world.
 In 2018, she was awarded the Influential Alumni Award for Significant Contributions in the Field of Public Health by the UC Berkeley School of Public Health and, in 2021, became a UCSF Diversity, Equity and Inclusion Champion.
 She remains an advocate for ocular and reproductive health among vulnerable and neglected populations worldwide.

 Olusola (Shola) Olagoke, PhD